 Named after the legendary Colorado Flyers Head Coach, Tony Wells, this program offers grants to a number of eligible high school teams and clubs each year.

 Tony Wells coached and poured his heart and soul into the Colorado Flyers Track Club for over 40 years.
 His success was remarkable!
-His athletes have held national records in the 50y, 50m, 55m, 60m, 50y hurdles, 55m hurdles and the shot put and an astonishing number have earned scholarships to college.
+His athletes have held national records in the 50y, 50m, 55m, 60m, 50y hurdles, 55m hurdles, and the shot put and an astonishing number have earned scholarships to college.
 Tony Wells died July 2012 but his legacy lives and breathes.
 To learn more about this please visit the links below.

-Awardees will be notified no later than February 1, 2014.
-Early submission is suggested.
 This is a Development Grant.
 Applications requesting travel funds will not be given priority.